Definition of Compound Interest Example

 Compound Interest Example -1

 Harry wants to start the savings out of the money earned by him.
-He then decides to deposit the initial amount of $ 10,000 into the high-interest savings account.
-The rate of interest, in this case, will be 15 % per annum compounded yearly.
-Currently, the age of harry is 40 years, and he plans to take retirement at the age of 60 years.
-This means that Harry has a time horizon of 40-year over he can accumulate the interest.
-Calculate the amount of money that Harry is going to receive at the age of 60 years.
+He then deposits the initial $ 10,000 into the high-interest savings account.
+In this case, the interest rate is 15 % per annum compounded yearly.
+Currently, the age of Harry is 40 years, and he plans to take retirement at the age of 60 years.
+This means that Harry has a time horizon of 40 years over which he can accumulate interest.
+Calculate the amount of money Harry will receive at the age of 60 years.
 Also, prepare the table to show the yearly interest and Account value.

 Given,